kamilburda/batcher/docs/sections/Customization/Actions.md

 Renames images/layers according to the specified pattern.

-This procedure uses the same text entry as the one in Batch Convert or Export Layers next to `Name`, described in [Renaming](Renaming.md).
+This action uses the same text entry as the one in Batch Convert or Export Layers next to `Name`, described in [Renaming](Renaming.md).

-Additionally, this procedure allows customizing whether to rename both images/layers and folders (by checking `Rename folders`/`Rename group layers`) or rename folders only (by checking `Rename folders`/`Rename group layers` and unchecking `Rename images`/`Rename layers`).
+Additionally, this action allows customizing whether to rename both images/layers and folders (by checking `Rename folders`/`Rename group layers`) or rename folders only (by checking `Rename folders`/`Rename group layers` and unchecking `Rename images`/`Rename layers`).

-For Batch Convert and Export Layers, this procedure performs renaming on top of the entry next to `Name`.
+For Batch Convert and Export Layers, this action performs renaming on top of the entry next to `Name`.

-For Edit and Save Images, renaming will have no effect unless the images are saved via the `Save` procedure.
+For Edit and Save Images, renaming will have no effect unless the images are saved via the `Save` action.

 ### Resize canvas

 Resizes the image or layer extents, i.e. adds empty space from the edges.
 There are multiple ways you can perform resizing based on your needs.
 You may optionally fill the added space with a color.

-Note that this procedure does not upscale/downscale the image/layer.
-For that purpose, use the `Scale` procedure.
+Note that this action does not upscale/downscale the image/layer.
+For that purpose, use the `Scale` action.

 Options:
 * *How to resize*: